-A civil partnership is a relationship between two people of the same sex, which is formed when they register as civil partners of one another.
+A civil partnership is a relationship between two people which is formed when they register as civil partners of one another.

 Two people can register, provided:

 - neither of them is already a civil partner or is legally married

 - they are 18 or above on the day of the ceremony (consent must be obtained for those aged between 16 and 18)

 - they are not related to one another in a way that would prevent them from having a civil partnership.

 Civil partnership ceremonies can take place in the Registration office, in an approved venue or in a venue of your choice (subject to approval and the availability of the Registration office).

 Civil Partnership Notice Forms

 These forms, which give formal ‘notice’ to the Registration staff of your intent to form a partnership, must be completed by you and your partner.

 They are valid for 12 months from the date of notice.